Continuing Education Activity

 Histopathology

-- Histiocyte infiltration in the lung parenchyma is the earliest finding resulting in symptoms like cough, dyspnea, and wheezing.
+- Histiocyte infiltration in the lung parenchyma is the earliest finding, resulting in symptoms like cough, dyspnea, and wheezing.

-- Eosinophilic interstitial infiltration occurs shortly after histiocyte infiltration, which may further progress to eosinophilic abscesses, eosinophilic granulomas, or eosinophilic bronchopneumonia.
+- Eosinophilic interstitial infiltration occurs shortly after histiocyte infiltration, which may further the progress to eosinophilic abscesses, eosinophilic granulomas, or eosinophilic bronchopneumonia.

 - If still untreated, the patient may show pulmonary fibrosis.[4]